Genadi-Kolev/PacMan/README.md

 * TODO:
   * 4-way animations `done`
   * Add controller `done`
-* Edit: Pacman now has a controller(WASD) and is animated.
+* <ins>Edit</ins>: Pacman now has a controller(WASD) and is animated.
 Both objects expose methods to the GameEngine that manages them
   * TODO:
     * Collision check with underlying labyrinth